essoen/essoen.github.io/content/blog/2022/communication-and-education-in-an-agile-transition.md

 In some organizations, these levels might have multiple layers.

-Both education and communication has to be done at all these levels, and also between various levels.
+Both education and communication has to be done at all these levels, and also between the  levels.
 My take is that in a large scale agile transition, I'd guess that education primarily would be used to give an idea of what the ideal state might look like.
 One cannot do educational activities, such as asking everyone to watch a set of videos, to give a common understanding of where one is at.
 For that, facilitated workshops, and all levels of the organization, must be put in place.

 In practice, I am guessing it'd look something like this:

-1. Two-way communication to assess where we are, which might be done through
+1. Various ways of two-way communication to assess where we are, which might be done through
-   1. Facilitated workshops at all levels
+   1. Facilitated workshops at all levels to identify desired outcomes, and assess current situation
-   2. Sharing findings through all hands meetings
+   2. Share desired outcomes at all levels, and findings, through townhalls, all hands meetings etc.
 2. Educate to make people see where to go, which might be done through
    1. Community of practice
    2. Book clubs and reading lists